-Sirius is suited to research on user interfaces, software, sound engineering, acoustics; artistic and aesthetic issues in all genres.
+Studio 3 is suited research on user interfaces, software, sound engineering, acoustics; artistic and aesthetic issues in all genres.
 It is used for composing, development of material for and from concerts and installations, listening and demonstrations.
-Through Notam’s operations in Norway and abroad Sirius will put knowledge and experience from sound environments around the world together with the most interesting aspects of our own work, and is a cornerstone of our continuing research and development.
+Through Notam’s operations in Norway and abroad Studio 3 will put knowledge and experience from sound environments around the world together with the most interesting aspects of our own work, and is a cornerstone of our continuing research and development.